iamhectorotero/rlai-exercises/Chapter 2/Exercise 2.1.md

 # Exercise 2.1

 ## Question:
-In the comparison shown in Figure  2.1, which method will perform best in the long run in terms of cumulative reward and cumulative probability of selecting the best action?
-How much better will it be?
+In ε-greedy action selection, for the case of two actions and ε = 0.5, what is the probability thtat the greedy action is selected?

 ## Answer:
-e of 0.01% will perform better in the long run as it will end up choosing the correct actions 99.1% of the time, versus 91% of the time for e of 0.1%, a difference of 8.1%
+0.5 + 0.5 \* 0.5 = 0.75

+50% of the times it'll be selected greedily (because it is the best choice) and half of the times the action is selected randomly it will be selected by chance.